 Those looking for fixed rates

 Ascent has great variable rates, but if you’re looking for fixed, you may want to compare the repayment terms of competitors.
 Ascent’s terms are more limited for fixed-rate loans.
-You’ll get terms of up to 20 years on variable loans, but only 12 years with a fixed-rate loan.
+You’ll get terms of up to 20 years on variable loans and up to 15 years with a fixed-rate loan.

 Sporadic attendees